verdeverrit/matrix-announcement-bot/README.md

 Stop: `pgrep announcement-bot | xargs kill -9`

-If you feel like donating, though I don't know why you would, my bitcoin address is
+If you feel like donating, though I don't know why you would, my bitcoin address is below.

 BTC: 1JUqpvNvybHSaSsQEmK6hoH17jFv3VnFMa